ashleydavis/nodejs-microservices-example/README.md

 │   └───workflows
 │           db.yaml         -> Deploys the Database, this workflow is manually invoked from GitHub Actions.
 │           gateway.yaml    -> CD pipeline for the gateway microservice.
-│           worker.yaml     -> CD pipelne for an example worker microservice.
+│           worker.yaml     -> CD pipeline for an example worker microservice.
 │
 ├───db-fixture              -> Loads database fixtures into the database.
 │